 Students will carefully state all definitions relevant to the course, apply these definitions to objects, and determine whether or not the definition applies.
 This determination will often involve a calculation.
 Students will have a ready supply of examples and non-examples to these definitions, and will be able to justify why these are examples or non-examples.
 Students will prove and disprove statements using the methods of discrete mathematics.
 They will construct rigorous proofs following the rules of logic.
 Students will carefully state and apply many mathematical theorems.
-Students will recognize and give examples of contributions to mathematics that have been made by members of diverse cultural and gender groups.
+Students will recognize and give examples of contributions to mathematics that have been made by members of diverse cultural and gender groups; they will also articulate ideas and exhibit behaviors that cultivate teamwork, critical thought, and communication skills needed to function in a diverse workforce and global community.